During the multiple phases of software development life cycle(SDLC), multiple kinds of testing are performed depending on the stage of development.

 Testing Technique used in Retesting

-There is no such technique involved in retesting, you need to verify the fix by retesting the defect and re-execute the linked failed cases to it.
+There is no specific technique involved in retesting, you need to verify the fix by retesting the defect and re-execute the linked failed cases to it.
 Automation of test cases is not required.

 Test Strategy used in Regression Testing

 The regression activity should be well planned and proper test strategy should be followed.

 The regression test plan must include below pointers:

 - Features to be tested

 - Change request

 - Entry criteria for when to start testing